 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Battery, Assault & Intentional Torts
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Battery, Assault & Intentional Torts

 Assault– Any action made by the antagonist (the person who attacks the victim) that creates a threat in which the victim reasonably fears an immediate harmful or offensive contact.